xlatbptr/MandelbrotOS/README.md

 # Welcome
-Welcom to the mandelbrot Operating System.
+Welcome to the mandelbrot Operating System.
 This OS is built by a humble group of teenagers over at [Discord](https://discord.gg/W523cD3Q3P).
 We do this solely to have fun and to learn.
 We are not organized and are here to enjoy ourselves.